-- 21. A person must provide the relevant information that is or is deemed to be in their possession, knowledge or control.
+- 22. A person must provide the relevant information that is or is deemed to be in their possession, knowledge or control.
 That includes information held by another person who the person can require to provide the information to them.
-Examples include information held by a person's solicitor or tax agent or information held by another person on the person's behalf. - 22.
+Examples include information held by a person's solicitor or tax agent or information held by another person on the person's behalf. - 23.
 Information in the possession, knowledge or control of a non-resident is treated as being in the knowledge possession or control of a New Zealand resident if the New Zealand resident directly or indirectly controls the non-resident.
-This means a s 17B demand can be made to the New Zealand resident for information in the possession, knowledge or control of a non-resident. - 23.
-Information or a document is treated as being in the knowledge, possession or control of a member of a large multinational group in an income year, if the information or document is: - relevant to the taxation of the large multinational group; and - in the knowledge, possession or control of the member or another member of the large multinational group.7 - 24.
-This means, for example, that a New Zealand-based member of a large multinational group must provide information in respect of that group.
+This means a s 17B demand can be made to the New Zealand resident for information in the possession, knowledge or control of a non-resident.